 - Irregular periods: this can be an irregular cycle or a complete lack of periods.

-- Infertility: as many can suffer with irregular cycles, or lack of ovulation this can have an impact on fertility.
+- Infertility: as many can suffer with irregular cycles, or lack of ovulation this can have an impact on fertility and trying to conceive.

 - Excess hair: commonly experienced on the stomach, face and legs.